 Anuruddha dedicated Manuha the Talaing king with all his family attendants to the Shwezigon pagoda, his work of merit.
 Manuha was their head.

 The passage indicates that king Manuha was a Talaing King.
-This connection with Orissa explained the South Indian Chola's presence in the Javanese court of king Manuha's origin.
+This connection with Orissa explained the South Indian Chola' s presence in the Javanese court of king Manuha' s origin.
 Not only that Anuruddha brought Hinayana Buddhism up north, he also launched a campaign to ban the practices of the Ari Monks from Upper Burma.
-This cultural revolution brought Anurudhha close to Ceylon in the fight against the Chola and, in the twist of fate, induced the latter to invade Ramandesa.
+This Cultural Revolution allowed Anurudhha to cleanse the Buddhist practices and brought him close to Ceylon in the fight against the Chola.
 By consolidating the Burmese and Mon States into Ramanadesa, Anurudhha ended the reign of Makutavamsa at both Tathon and Haripangjaya.
 Coincidentally enough the reign of king Attitaraja also ended after only nine years at Lampung.
 Before his death, the Lapung chronicle mentioned that both Lavo and Haripangjaya were back into their old feud.
 Each side, under either the Sri Vijayan or the Cholan influence, launched its own campaign against the other.
 At Tathon, the legacy of Triphuvanaditya from the Rashu line of the Chola kings remained to become the traditional Mon royal title of his successor, Kyanzittha.
 In 1103, Kyanzittha sent his first embassy to China and was recorded in the history of the Sung (CJQ: Pu Kam: P.58).
 Three years later in 1106, other envoys followed and Kyanzithqa received back a high honor awarded to him by the Chinese court 's concil of rites.

 After its restoration, Pagan became the political center of a new Southeast Asian empire and was set to challenge both the already established legacies of Coladhara and Mahidhara empires.
 Unlike these two ancient dynasties of the Kamara background, Pagan's leaderships were formed on the ground of the Sakan heritage.
-After the dynastic crisis, displaced Lavo court brought a new wave of Khmer legacies into Pagan and was set to challenge the new Angkorian Empire.
+After the dynastic crisis, displaced Lavo court brought a new wave of Khmer legacies into Pagan and was set to challenge the new Angkorean Empire.
 The combination of Kamara, Saka and Kala leaderships gave birth to three rival dynasties.
-Characterized by a specific event, each dynasty was identified by mean of its ancestral history or legend recounted in local tradition.
-In a twist of fate, the same legends were found among post-Angkorian dynasties, indicating that they moved to take over the Angkorian throne after the fall of Angkor by the Mongol's invasion (Notes: A shared legacy).
-At the mean time, Ramanadesa was not in friendly term with the Angkorian court of Sri Vijaya.
-One of the causes was probably concerning the occupation of Muang Mao by Suryavarman I. During the early stage of his reign, the Glass Palace Chronicle confirms the close relationship of Anuruddha with the local Shan Mao rulers.
+Characterized by a specific event, each dynasty was identified by mean of its ancestral history or legend recounted in local tradition from one generation to the next.
+In a twist of fate, the same legends were found among post-Angkorean dynasties, indicating that they moved to take over the Angkorean throne after the fall of Angkor by the Mongol's invasion (Notes: A shared legacy).
+At the mean time, Ramanadesa was not in friendly term with the Angkorean court of Sri Vijaya.
+One of the causes was concerning the occupation of Muang Mao by Suryavarman I. During the early stage of his reign, the Glass Palace Chronicle confirms the close relationship of Anuruddha with the local Shan Mao rulers.
 One of them sent his daughter to Pagan to be Anuruddha's consort.
-Not long after, Suryavarman I took control of Rajapati and stripped the local rulers of their authority to be delegated later to his own people (The Sri Vijaya: The Angkorian Empire under the Mahidhara court: The northern Siam Connection).
-The maneuver obviously alienated against Anurudhha and the feud continued on during the next generations of Ramana and Agkorian kings.
+Not long after, Suryavarman I took control of Rajapati and stripped the local rulers of their authority to be delegated later to his own people (The Sri Vijaya: The Angkorean Empire under the Mahidhara court: The northern Siam Connection).
+The maneuver obviously alienated against Anurudhha and the feud continued on during the next generations of Ramana and Agkorean kings.
 Evidences show that the Kambojan king Suryavarman I, after settling himself at Angkor had also reached out to the Chola court for reconciliation.
 At the mean time, Anuruddha found himself also at odd with the Chola after he subdued Tathon and helped Ceylon to restore the practice of Hinayana Buddhism.
 Now that the Sri Vijaya and the Chola were on the verge of forming an alliance, Anuruddha must to feel the threat of being alone and made necessary preparation to safeguard his newly founded country.
-According to the Glass Palace Chronicle, Anuruddha then built towns surrounding his country, to prevent both powers to claim on Ramana' s territory.
+According to the Glass Palace Chronicle, Anuruddha built towns surrounding his country to prevent both Shan powers to claim on Ramana' s territory.

 THE SPLIT OF THE KHMER-MON LEGACY